 One of the best solutions I’ve found is a bee propolis spray.
 Bee Propolis has anti-inflammatory properties that help to soothe sore throats and fight the inflammatory response brought on by smoke.
 It’s antibacterial, antiviral, and antifungal which helps strengthen your immune system and ward off coughs, colds and other bugs that you might come across when smoke has your immune systems battery runny low.

 You can find bee propolis spray at your local health food store or online.
 My favourite brand is Beekeepers Naturals – Propolis Spray.

 2. Burning Chest

-I also find that my bee propolis spray helps with the burning sensation in my chest.
-This feeling is similar to acid reflux (without the liquid/acid), and if any of you have ever had reflux, you know what I mean when I say it’s not a very nice feeling.
-One other trick that seems to alleviate this symptom is drinking LOTS of water.
+I also find that bee propolis helps with the burning sensation I often have in my chest due to wildfire smoke inhalation.
+This feeling is similar to acid reflux (without the liquid/acid), and if any of you have ever had reflux, you know how uncomfortable it can be.
+Another trick that I find helps this unsettling symptom is to drink LOTS of water.

 3. Stuffy Nose & Allergies

 If you have allergies there’s a good chance that wildfire smoke is going to cause them to act up.
 I find that using a sinus and allergy specific tincture works wonders to alleviate congested nasal passages.
 Of course, staying indoors and out of the smoke altogether is your best bet, but sometimes we need a little extra help.
 I like to use St. Francis – Sinafect as their ingredients are super pure and their products are always tested for strength consistency.
 Your local herbal apothecary or naturopath might also be able to make a custom blend for you if you prefer to go that route.

 If a tincture isn’t your style or you need additional nasal support try using a nasal rinse/saline solution to really clear out all that congestion — that’s right, it’s neti pot time!

 3. Watery and/or Burning Eyes